 Limited Memory AI

 Limited memory AI systems can use historical data to inform current decisions.
-This type of AI is prevalent in autonomous vehicles, where the system uses past data to navigate and make real-time decisions to improve safety and efficiency.
+This type of AI is prevalent in autonomous vehicles, where systems use historical data to navigate and make real-time decisions to improve safety and efficiency.
 For instance, Tesla’s self-driving cars continuously learn from each journey, enhancing their ability to handle complex driving scenarios.

 Theory of Mind AI